Tanvi-Raut/Quiz-Management-System-using-php-and-html/README.md

-1) Gathering the requirement about project.
+1)Gathering the requirement about project.

-2) Designing the desktop model for project using requirement.
+2)Designing the desktop model for project using requirement.

 3)Designing the user interface for user of our quiz management.